Dizzy (Goo Goo Dolls song)

-"Dizzy" is a song by American band Goo Goo Dolls, written by lead vocalist and guitarist Johnny Rzeznik.
+"Dizzy" is a song by American band Goo Goo Dolls, written by lead vocalist and guitarist John Rzeznik.
 It was released as a single from their sixth studio album, Dizzy Up the Girl (1998), in February 1999.
 In Japan, an extended play (EP) titled Dizzy EP was released featuring this song as well as others from previous albums.
 "Dizzy" peaked at number nine on the US Billboard Modern Rock Tracks chart in May 1999 and also reached number 28 in Canada and number 50 in Australia.
 The single's music video stars actress Shannyn Sossamon.